dantleech/blog/content/posts/2025/12-14-homeserver.md

 boot into any previously applied configuration.
 {{</ callout >}}

-I now use a single repository to manage the configuration for all of my laptops and it typically takes about an hour to "onboard" a new laptop after which the system is essentially indistinguishable from the other laptops.
+I use a single repository to manage the configuration for all of my laptops and it typically takes about an hour to "onboard" a new laptop after which the system is essentially indistinguishable from the other laptops.